 Caffieri himself also turned to arts education during his career.
 He took on a number of students, including female artist Anna Maria Guérin (fl.
 1860s-1890s).
 There have also been some suggestions that he worked as a correspondent during the Russo-Turkish war of 1877-1878, although there is little evidence to support this.

 Hector Caffieri passed away in 1932 in his beloved Boulogne-Sur-Mer after a successful trans-Channel career.
-His works were celebrated both in France and Britain and particularly enjoyed by a British audience who adored his gloriously lit, wonderfully celebratory works.
+His works were celebrated both in France and the United Kingdom - particularly enjoyed by a British audience who adored his gloriously lit, wonderfully celebratory views.

 1847